mr74111/Walrus-Decentralized-Storage/README.md

-# Walrus Disk
+# Walrus Decentralized Storage

-Welcome to the Walrus Disk, a decentralized storage application that uses the Walrus protocol to store encrypted files.
-Walrus protocol focuses on providing a robust but affordable solution for storing unstructured content on decentralized storage nodes while ensuring high availability and reliability even in the presence of Byzantine faults.
+Walrus Decentralized Storage is a decentralized storage app using the Walrus protocol to store encrypted files reliably and affordably, even under Byzantine faults.

-Walrus Disk uses javascript running within your web browser to encrypt and decrypt files client-side, in-browser.
-This App makes no network connections during this process, to ensure that your keys never leave the web browser during the process.

-All client-side cryptography is implemented using the Web Crypto API.
-Files are encrypted using AES-CBC 256-bit symmetric encryption.
-The encryption key is derived from the password and a random salt using PBKDF2 derivation with 10000 iterations of SHA256 hashing.
+All encryption and decryption happens in-browser with no network connection, ensuring your keys never leave your device.

+Files are encrypted with AES-256-CBC using the Web Crypto API.
+Keys are derived via PBKDF2 (10,000 SHA-256 iterations).
-The encryption used by this App is compatible with openssl.
+The encryption is OpenSSL-compatible.

-Files encrypted using this App can be decrypted using openssl using the following command:
+To decrypt with OpenSSL, use:

 ```shell
 openssl aes-256-cbc -d -salt -pbkdf2 -iter 10000 -in encryptedfilename -out plaintextfilename
 ```

-Files encrypted using the following openssl command can be decrypted using this page:
+Files encrypted with the following OpenSSL command can be decrypted on this page:

 ```shell
 openssl aes-256-cbc -e -salt -pbkdf2 -iter 10000 -in plaintextfilename -out encryptedfilename
 ```

-The encryption keys for all files are stored locally.
-If you change computers, use the import/export function to migrate your keys to the new computer.
-If you don't do this, all your keys will be lost.
-Even the developer cannot recover your files.
+Encryption keys are stored locally.
+To access your files on another device, use the import/export feature to migrate your keys.
+If not, your keys — and access to your files — will be permanently lost.
+Even the developers cannot recover them.

-The Walrus system provides an interface that can be used for public testing.
-For your convenience, walrus provide these at the following hosts:
+Public testing is available via the Walrus system.
+For convenience, test interfaces are hosted at:

 * Aggregator: https://aggregator-devnet.walrus.space
 * Publisher: https://publisher-devnet.walrus.space

-Walrus publisher is currently limiting requests to 10 MiB.
-If you want to upload larger files, you need to run your own publisher.
+The Walrus publisher currently limits uploads to 10 MB.
+To upload larger files, you’ll need to run your own publisher.

-Please note that because the Walrus protocol currently uses (Testnet) Sui, the data may be updated by the publisher at any time.
-If you want better service, you can subscribe to the Walrus Disk+ version to get continuous update service.

 ## File explorer
 ![explorer.png](doc%2Fexplorer.png)